SettleAPI/settle-developer-docs/docs/api/guides/introduction/authentication.md

 :::

 ::: tip NOTE
-The **X-Auka-Integrator** header MUST NOT be used unless the merchant clients are communicating *through* a server, controlled by the integrator, acting as a proxy.
-If a client is using a direct connection to Settle, even though the integrator owns the client and may control it through some other channel, it MUST use merchant user credentials and the **X-Auka-User** header.
+The **X-Settle-Integrator** header MUST NOT be used unless the merchant clients are communicating *through* a server, controlled by the integrator, acting as a proxy.
+If a client is using a direct connection to Settle, even though the integrator owns the client and may control it through some other channel, it MUST use merchant user credentials and the **X-Settle-User** header.
 :::

 ## Authentication using JWT